jonaash/DSL-learning-programming/README.md

 There is an external GUI and a MPS project with languages.

 Requirements:

-* Java SE 8 32-bit jdk Can be downloaded from [Oracle] (www.oracle.com/technetwork/java/javase/downloads/)
+* Java SE 8 32-bit jdk Can be downloaded from [Oracle](www.oracle.com/technetwork/java/javase/downloads/)
 * Apache Maven https://maven.apache.org
 * MPS 3.3 https://www.jetbrains.com/mps
 * Path to Java 8 jdk in JAVA_HOME system property